-The trawlers segment VL2440 operating in the Baltic Sea offshore zone show CR/BER ratio positive and greater than 1 from 2018 to 2020, characterizing the segment profitability in the short-term.
-The segment of small boats less than 10 meters with polyvalent passive gears attributed to the segment VL0010 has the highest CR/BER ratio in 2016 and 2020.
-However, the results for 2019 for the coastal zone segment VL0010 and segment VL1218 trawlers operating in the Gulf of Riga show CR/BER ratio close to zero: -0.24 and -0.04 respectively, characterizes the payback of the fishery but not generation of the profit.
-The CR/BER results for the segment VL0010 in 2019 indicate that the insufficient income is generated to cover variable, fixed and capital costs signify the potential over-capitalization.
-The changes in the segment VL0010 were cause by the decline of average fish price for the coastal fish species and in the result decrease in total volume and value of landing by 24% and 46% respectively in 2019.
-In the result the segment VL0010 operated with loses EUR -0.436 million in 2019.
-The segment VL0010 contributed only 7% to total Latvian value of landing during analyzed period and does not have significant impact to the economic situation in the Latvian fishery.
-The CR/BER indicator fluctuates from year to year for all three segments and characterizes the stable profitable fishery for all three segments in 2020.
+The trawlers segment VL2440 operating in the Baltic Sea offshore zone show CR/BER ratio positive and greater than 1 from 2018 to 2021, characterizing the segment profitability in the short-term.
+Despite the decrease of CR/BER indicator value by 30% in 2021, average value of indicator in period 2018-2021 constitute 1.56.
+For vessel segment VL1218 the CR/BER indicator value in 2021 decreased by 43% and consist 2.77, characterizing the segment profitability in the short-term.
+In 2021 CR/BER indicator for vessel segment VL0010 reduced by 59% and consist 0.85.
+It's indicating, that insufficient income is generated to cover variable, fixed and capital costs, indicating that the segment is unprofitable, with potential overcapitalization.

+The segment VL0010 contributed only 9% to total Latvian value of landing during analyzed period and does not have significant impact to the economic situation in the Latvian fishery.
+The CR/BER indicator fluctuates from year to year for all three segments and show stable profitable fishery in 2021 for segments VL1218 and VL2440, while for segment VL0010 indicator value is just below reference point.

-The detailed calculations and conclusions are presented in the section 7.3.2 and Annex V.
+The detailed CR/BER calculations are presented in the Annex V.